Imagine…

 5. Be vigilant.
 Check your seedlings every day.
 If they’re getting enough light but are leggy, it’s time to pot them up to a larger container because they’re crowded.

-closeup of a spindly seedling
+closeup of a spindly seedling that won't grow into a healthy plant

-Don’t let your seedlings get this spindly!
+Don’t let your plants get this spindly.

 How do I know if my seedlings are too leggy?